 In practice, this shapes everything:

 - Number of cores: Dual-core limits connectivity to two.
-Multi-core enables access to many.
+Multi-core enables access to a growing number of cores.

 - Geographic resilience: Dual-core often shares regional dependencies.
 Multi-core distributes connectivity globally.